davidcarboni-archive/jumo/README.md

     # git clone ...

-Using Python 3 (e.g. virtualenv or pyenv)is available
+Using Python 3 (e.g. virtualenv or pyenv):

+    # python loans.py

+Or if Python 3 is available:

-    # python3
+    # python3 loans.py

 ## Assumptions

 CSV files are in the Excel "dialect"

 Error handling could be improved

+Assume headers are constant / reliable

+Date format is reliable - rather than parse the date, the month can be extracted as a substring, which may be sufficient

+## Language choice

+Java too heavy - too much boilerplate.

+Python good for what sholud be a relatively straightforward data processing task.

+For high performance / throughput particularly if concurrency is a consideration, consider Golang.

 ## Performance and sizing